sibghatcodez/-VCMP-Snippets/README.md

 - Prevents abusive language and toxic behavior by automatically filtering and replacing offensive words with asterisks.
 - Say goodbye to offensive language and enjoy a more enjoyable gaming experience.
 - Let's create a fun and inclusive vcmp community together! <3

+# -VC:MP-System - 1

+# Property System
+- Available commands: (/) addprop, delprop, buyprop, sellprop, shareprop, delshareprop, myprops, sharedprops.
+- The /delprop command is buggy and that's why it is commented.. actually the ID (primary_key) starts from 1 whereas pickupID's start from 0 and that's what is causing the bug.
+- I don't have much time to fix it, but if you want; you can fix it by removing the primaryKey keyword from ID and saving it like any other data.